Survey and Systematization of 3D Object Detection Models and Methods: Foundations

 \subsection{Datasets}

-As seen in 2DOD, a crucial prerequisite for continual development and fast progress of algorithms is the availability of publicly accessible datasets.
-They are needed to provide extensive data to train models.
-Further, they are used to apply benchmarks on them to compare one's own results with those of others.
+As seen in 2DOD, a crucial prerequisite for continous development and fast progress of algorithms is the availability of publicly accessible datasets.
+Extensive data is required to train learning-based state-of-the-art models.
+Further, they are used to apply benchmarks to compare one's own results with those of others.
 For instance, the availability of the dataset \textit{ImageNet} \citep{deng_imagenet} accelerated the development of 2D image classification and 2DOD models remarkably.
-The same phenomenon is observable in 3DOD and other tasks based on 3D data: more available data results in a greater coverage of possible scenarios.
+The same phenomenon is observable in 3DOD and other tasks based on 3D data: More available data leads to a larger coverage of possible scenarios.

 Similar to the domain focus, the most commonly used datasets for 3DOD developments can be roughly divided into two groups, distinguishing between autonomous driving scenarios and indoor scenes.
 In the following, we describe some of the major datasets that are publicly available.
+In addition, Table \ref{tab:dataset_overview} provides an overview of the described datasets including the main reference and the environment of the recordings as well as the number of scenes, frames, 3D bounding boxes and object classes.